 With rare exceptions, those are the rules across Canada and the United States.
 But here on the West Coast, there's talk of a brand new (and, let's face it, totally granola) alternative.
-Katrina Spade is founder of a Seattle non-profit that wants to add human composting to the list of possibilities.
+Katrina Spade is founder of a Seattle nonprofit that wants to add human composting to the limited list of possibilities.
 Apparently the right combination of carbon, nitrogen, oxygen, and microbes can break down a dead person in about six weeks.

 Spade's project aims to solve the waste problems associated with conventional burial, but she understands the idea freaks a lot of people out.
-"For some people it doesn't work, and that's OK," she told VICE.
+"For some people it doesn't work, and that's OK," she told me.
 "I'm not trying to convince everybody in the world."

 "To many people, conventional burial makes less and less sense," she tells me.
 In addition to generating "nutrient-rich" gardening soil, Spade's Urban Death Project also addresses an awkward space issue.
 Big cities aren't making new cemeteries, which drives up the cost of plots.
 Composting is as affordable as it gets.

 Spade first started thinking about dying while in architecture school a few years ago.
 At the time, she had two young kids and no religious identity to speak of.
 "I realized, like everybody else, I was going to die someday," she recalled.
 "I started to wonder what they'd do with my body when I die."

 Spade says she decided to confront what she sees as a societal fear of decay, researching ways to turn people into soil faster, not slower.